felixkrueger90/DeepB1/README.md

 # DeepB1

-This repository contains Python code forimplementing a neural network to estimate complex, channel-wise, relative 2D B1+-maps from a single gradient echo localizer to overcome long subject-specific pTx calibration times as described in [1].
+This repository contains Python code for implementing a neural network to estimate complex, channel-wise, relative 2D B1+-maps from a single gradient echo localizer to overcome long subject-specific pTx calibration times as described in [1].
 MATLAB algorithms to process the data sets for network traing and subsequent pulse desing are also included.
 The data sets containing relative B1+ and localizer data of the human body at 7T and the neural network`s weights are available at:https://doi.org/10.6084/m9.figshare.21268650.v1, https://doi.org/10.6084/m9.figshare.21268659.v1, and https://doi.org/10.6084/m9.figshare.21269115.v1.
 The B1+ maps were computed as described in [2].

 ##### Authors:
 - Felix Krüger                  (<felix.krueger@ptb.de>)